chipzoller/kyverno-pss/README.md

 This will do a `patch` op on the `testpod/ephemeralcontainers` subresource. `testpod` must first exist.
 A `kubectl debug` command cannot be used to attach an ephemeral container with customized fields, nor can ephemeral containers be created upon initial pod creation.

 Kyverno needs to add `pods/ephemeralcontainers` as a subresource to the `validatingwebhookconfiguration` in order for AdmissionReview requests to hit Kyverno.
-When testing, each time a policy is deleted and another created, this change must be made to the dynamic configuration of the webhooks.
+When testing, each time a policy is deleted and another created, this change must be made to the webhook.

 ### Version Support